authorjapps/hello-kafka-samza/README.md

 -- deploy/kafka/bin/kafka-console-consumer.sh  --zookeeper localhost:2181 --topic my-stats

--- bin/produce-my-stats-fidget-data.sh    <----- The see the my-stats topic
+-- bin/produce-my-stats-fidget-data.sh    <----- Then see whats produced to my-stats topic

-        > bin/grid stop all  --> Then check:
+        > bin/grid stop all  <------ Once you are done, you can stop all containers.
+Then check if any process running:

 -- kill -9 (kafka_id) --> this will kill samza and zookeeper process also.